 -Do you remember the feeling you had the first time you skied, and how fun it was?

-like I suddenly realized I was doing mogul skiing.
-Skiing was such a part of my daily life back then that it was like brushing my teeth, so rather than feeling like skiing was fun, I skied like that.
+I really just found myself doing moguls without even realizing it.
+Back then, skiing was such a normal part of my life, it was like brushing my teeth, rather than feeling that skiing was fun.
 I

-don't really remember when or why I first found skiing fun.
-But I think I kept challenging myself on difficult courses that I couldn't ski well, and when I managed to ski it down successfully, I felt it was really fun.
+don't really remember when or what made me think that skiing was fun.
+But I think I remember feeling really happy when I kept challenging myself on difficult courses that I couldn't ski well, and then when I finally managed to ski them successfully.

 Anri Kawamura was based in Yuzawa during her childhood.
 Photo taken at Kagura Ski Resort.
 Photo/Provided by her family